Ir al contenido principal

 The family members bidding farewell to their daughter is known as the Bidaai ceremony.
 We fail to put the emotion of the moment into words.

-And after a tearful ending, arrives a happy beginning.
-The bride is welcomed to her in-laws' house with rituals, which differ as per the region and local sects.
+After a tearful ending, a happy beginning arrives.
+The bride is welcomed to her in-laws' house with rituals that differ according to the region and local sects.
 After that, a ritual is performed in which the couple visits a Jain temple and distributes alms to the poor.
+They offer donations and seek blessings from the Jina (a revered figure in Jainism) for a happy and prosperous married life.

 Reception

-Organised after a day, or a couple of days after, the reception is held by the groom’s family where relatives and friends come and bless the couple for a happy married life.
+After a day or a couple of days, the groom’s family organizes a reception, where relatives and friends come and bless the couple for a happy married life.

-Just like other communities of India, the ceremonies included in a Jain marriage are also deep-rooted into the values and traditions of the community.
-To have such variant ways of getting married is only seen in India, truly incredible India.
+Just like other communities of India, the ceremonies included in a Jain marriage are also deep-rooted in the values and traditions of the community.
+To have such variant ways of getting married is only seen in India, which is truly incredible India.
+Jain weddings are deeply spiritual, focusing on purity, simplicity, and the couple's journey towards spiritual and worldly fulfilment together.
+The rituals are imbued with meaning, ensuring that the marriage is not just a union of two individuals but a sacred bond that aligns with their religious beliefs and cultural values.